wlhong-allo/whitelistPy/README.md

 After configuring the discord bot, users who are 'whitelisted' will be able to record their crypto addresses which you can then download as a CSV.
 Note, the config must be filled out before the bot will work.

+## Invite link
+Here is a link to the top.gg page and public instance if you want to use this on your server: [Top.GG](https://top.gg/bot/911822691680526357)

 ## COMMANDS
 Note: you must be administrator to be able to access commands.